shimwell/paramak_docker/README.md

 - Dockerfile includes all optional dependancies and the paramak package

-- Dockerfile includes all optional dependancies and the development branch of the paramak package
+- Dockerfile_dev includes all optional dependancies and the development branch of the paramak package

 - Dockerfile_paramak_with_neutronics all optional dependancies, the paramak package and software needed for neutronics simulations